A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: The Grammar

 The sample-splitting logic is textbook (\citeproc{ref-hastie2009elements}{Hastie, Tibshirani, and Friedman 2009, chap.
 7}): hold out a test set for generalization estimation (§7.2), use cross-validation for model selection (§7.10), and never preprocess before splitting (§7.10.2, ``the wrong way'').
+The grammar adds no new statistical insight: Hastie's textbook already spells the three-tier hierarchy out, and Bates, Hastie, and Tibshirani (\citeproc{ref-bates2024crossvalidation}{2024}) sharpened what cv error actually estimates.
+The grammar's contribution is translating the textbook advice into a rejection criterion that fires at call time.
+Three feedback layers, three typed boundaries: cv-aggregated error inside \texttt{fit} drives hyperparameter tuning across folds of \texttt{s.train} (the Bates \(\mathrm{Err}\) quantity, a procedure-level estimate); \texttt{evaluate(model,\ s.valid)} produces a single-realization \(\mathrm{Err}_{XY}\) sample estimate on the separate valid partition for model selection and steering between iterations; \texttt{assess(model,\ s.test)} produces the terminal \(\mathrm{Err}_{XY}\) sample estimate, the once-only commitment.
+The two textbook failure modes (preprocessing before splitting, §7.10.2; reusing the test set, the ``vault'' passage at §7.2) map to Constraints 4, 2, and 1.
+The practitioner-side confusion (cv folds doubling as model-selection signal, s.valid omitted, ``cv score'' read as a deployment guarantee) comes from collapsing the three tiers in the default sklearn workflow; the grammar refuses the collapse by typing the boundaries separately.
+Treating any of these finite-sample estimates as a population-level guarantee is a category error that the type distinction makes visible: Metrics (formative, repeatable) versus Evidence (summative, terminal).

-The grammar does not add new statistical insight; it types the boundaries that the textbook explains and that hundreds of papers violated.
-Cross-validation becomes \texttt{cv(s,\ folds=k)} feeding the Evaluation family.
-The two textbook failure modes (preprocessing before splitting; reusing the test set, §7.7) map to Constraints 4, 2, and 1.
-The evaluate/assess distinction, implicit in every textbook's sample-splitting advice, is enforced by the types, not by the student's memory.
+Bates et al.'s analysis operates entirely within the evaluate zone and makes no claim about terminal holdout assessment.
+The Metrics/Evidence type distinction is this paper's extension of their finding, not their conclusion.
+The grammar provides the complementary formalization for the terminal boundary: the evaluate/assess distinction, implicit in every textbook's sample-splitting advice, is enforced by the types, not by the student's memory.